derwydd/thrive_challenge/README.md

 - Use of middleware
 - Better use of SQL queries
 - Logging

+# What I didn't have time to complete
+- Unit testing: PHPUnit ?
+- Docker

 # Insomnia API Client
 - Root of project, see file: Insomnia_Thrive.json